attila-lendvai/maru/README.md

 source ~/.bash_profile
 ```

-#### Guix on OpenWRT on aarch64
+#### Guix on OpenWRT on an aarch64 hw

 I own a BPI-R4 (a powerful router) that is currently running
 OpenWrt.
 I installed Guix (an advanced package manager) on it out of
 curiosity.

 In that environment Maru can bootstrap itself using the LLVM backend
-and the libc platform.
+and through both the `libc` and the `linux` platform.

 #### Other platforms

-Currently Maru should work everywhere where there's a `libc`, and either the
+Maru should work everywhere where there's a `libc` and LLVM/clang is
-GNU toolchain, or LLVM is available.
+available.
+Alternatively, it should be able to bootstrap on any x86
+machine where a libc and the gnu toolchain is available.

-Patches are welcome for other platforms.
+Patches are welcome to support other platforms.
 </details>

 ## Who